telerik/xamarin-forms-docs/nativecontrols/android/gauges/gauges-getting-started.md

 ---
 title: Getting Started
-page_title: RadGaugeView Getting Started | Telerik UI for Android Documentation
+page_title: RadGaugeView Getting Started | Telerik UI for Xamarin.Android Documentation
 description: A getting started page for RadGaugeView for Android.
 This article explains what are the steps to create a RadGaugeView instance from scratch.
 slug: gauge-gettingstarted
 tags: radgaugeview, gettingstarted, gauge